Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Results and Discussion

 \section{Results and Discussion}

 By transfer learning, we overcome the difference in spatial scale between our microseismic data and the natural earthquake data used for original training.
-Thanks to this approach, fine-tuning the pre-trained model required only 200 seismograms (200 / 57,000 = 0.4\% of the original training dataset), demonstrating the efficiency of this approach.
-The fine-tuned model achieved arrival time picking performance comparable to that of human analysts while significantly reducing the inference time for phase picking.
+Parameter-efficient fine-tuning the pre-trained model required only 200 seismograms (200 / 57,000 = 0.4\% of the original training dataset), demonstrating the efficiency of this approach.
+The CR-LoRA PhaseNO model achieved close agreement with the analyst-provided labels while substantially reducing inference time.

 Quantitative evaluation using confusion matrix metrics further underscored the improvements brought by fine-tuning.
-For test set \#1, the fine-tuned model demonstrated up to a 13-22\% increase in precision, 5-9\% in recall, 10-17\% in F1 score, and 9-16\% in overall accuracy relative to the original PhaseNO (Figure~\ref{comp_3tests}).
-Note that the original model achieved a good recall, but low precision and F1 scores, indicating approximately 20\% failure without fine-tuning.
+For test set \#1, the fine-tuned model demonstrated up to a 12-21\% increase in precision, 5-9\% in recall, 9-16\% in F1 score, and 9-16\% in overall accuracy relative to the original PhaseNO (Figure~\ref{comp_3tests}).
+The original model retained relatively high recall but produced substantially more false positives, which reduced precision and F1 score before fine-tuning.

-Similar improvements were observed in dataset D2 (Figure~\ref{comp_3tests}), which included a more sparse set (five stations compared to nine in D1), highlighting the ability to use the fine-tuned model on a new network, which was not used in the training.
+Similar improvements were observed in dataset D2 (Figure~\ref{comp_3tests}), which included a more sparse set (five stations compared to nine in D1), highlighting the ability to use the fine-tuned model on a new network, which was not used for training.
 This advantage is of high importance for induced seismicity as it allows the use of sparse networks without prior induced seismicity detected on these networks.
-The confusion matrix scores for D3 were overall lower but still better by 30-40\% than the original model.
+On D3, absolute performance decreased for all methods, but the fine-tuned model still improved F1 score over the original PhaseNO by more than 30\%.